 There may be several options you should consider when dealing with poison ivy.
 Some customers just want to spray and kill it, often if it's just in a remote area of their property.
 Some people want him killed and then removed.
-Most want you to retire as soon as possible if you are in an area of their property with a lot of traffic.
+Most want you to remove it as soon as possible if you are in an area of their property with a lot of traffic.

 Some customers also opt for minimal use of herbicides in their control services.
 In general, it is typical to arrange a consultation in advance so that a company can first identify poison ivy and give an idea of how long it will take to eliminate it, including the type of disposal methods that will be required.
-However, the best poison ivy removal companies will ensure that the weed is thoroughly and quickly eradicated, so hopefully you won't rely on a service to come back and kill the same weed over and over again.
+However, the best poison ivy removal companies will ensure that the weed is thoroughly and quickly eradicated, so hopefully, you won't rely on a service to come back and kill the same weed over and over again.
 If an entire section of your backyard is invaded by poison ivy, increase your budget to cover additional labor and equipment costs.

 While chemical herbicides are the easiest and fastest way to eliminate poison ivy, they only work temporarily.
-If you choose a treatment method that involves physical removal of ivy, you may be imposed additional fees for bagging and disposing of garbage.
+If you choose a treatment method that involves the physical removal of ivy, you may be imposed additional fees for bagging and disposing of garbage.
 Poison ivy plants can be difficult to remove because this invasive vine spreads by seed and also by rhizomes in the soil.
 But if you can't get it while it's an immature plant, autumn is the best time of year to remove poison ivy for two main reasons.

 Usually, poison ivy doesn't grow very tall, unless it has been attached to the side of a tree, fence, or wall.
 The most effective way to prevent poison ivy from growing back is to use a multi-pronged approach that includes applying a natural herbicide, removing the plant (both from the surface and from the roots), and then routine inspection to see if it will grow back.
 Considered the gold standard when it comes to getting rid of poison ivy, manual eradication is the most effective.
 While chemical treatments may seem very effective at first, they don't always kill the plant's root system, meaning that poison ivy roots in the ground can grow back.